 In moderation, nuts and seeds can be used to create some fantastic textures.
 Try to use fattier nuts like macadamias and almonds.

-Typically raw nuts can be used to add flavorings or texture to meals.
-Some people choose to consume them as snacks – which can be rewarding but may work against weight loss goals.
-Snacking, in general, will raise insulin levels and lead to slower weight loss in the long term.
+Typically raw nuts can be used to add flavorings or texture to meals such as salads and vegetarian stir frys.
+Some people choose to consume them as healthy snacks but consume only in moderation as snacking, in general, will raise insulin levels and lead to slower weight loss in the long term!

 Fatty, low carbohydrate nuts.
 Macadamia nuts, brazil nuts, and pecans can be consumed with meals to supplement fat.